Are German Shepherds Protective? (+Tips to Prevent Aggression)

 Proper Socialization

 Proper socialization is the key to a well-adjusted and balanced German Shepherd.
-Early socializationwith different people, animals, and surroundings can help your dog learn how to interact appropriately with others.
+Early socialization with different people, animals, and surroundings can help your dog learn how to interact appropriately with others.
 Ensure that your German Shepherd has exposure to various stimuli, including unfamiliar sounds, sights, and scents, in a positive and safe environment.

 Consistent Training